Covid-19 Airworks Risk Assessment

 Remedy: Students & Instructors are asked not to attend any lesson if they are exhibiting symptoms.
 At this time it is not known whether CV-19 can be caught more than once so a previous infection does not override this requirement.

-Hazard: Airworks paragliding centre is based at Glynde train station in the old station building.
+Hazard: Airworks paragliding centre is based at Unit 4, Stone Cross Farm Laughton, BN8 6BN.
 The premises are very old, narrow and congested making the maintenance of social distancing effectively impossible.

-Remedy: Students are asked not to enter the premises other than one at a time to use the WC and to maintain a 2m social distance at all times.
+Remedy: Students are asked not to enter the premises and to maintain a 2m social distance at all times.
 Check in will be performed outside while maintaining social distancing.
-Users of the WC are required to sanitise all surfaces after they have touched them.

-Hazard: It is not possible to maintain social distancing within any of the vehicles available to Airworks.
+Hazard: It is only possible to maintain mitigated social distancing within the vehicles available to Airworks.

 Be aware that the station car park charges.